CSC-IU/Metasploit-Lab/README.md

 # Exit

-To stop the container, close the terminal with `CTRL + D`.
+To stop the container, close the terminal with `CTRL + D`, or type `exit` and press enter.

 If you want to remove the images afterwards:
 ```bash